 A message to the right of the Burst button indicates how many compute resources are currently active.
 The number will vary for each customer based on their configuration policy.

 If you click Burst, the button changes to a spinning icon to show that the extra compute resources are being activated.
 Depending on the number of burst workers being allocated, it can take a few minutes for them to become available.
 The message updates to show the time remaining for the new compute workers to be available, and the number of resources that are pending and the new total that will be registered.
 The Details link shows more information about the region(s) where the workers are located.

-After the Burst allocation is complete, the spinning circle changes to a check mark.
-The extra compute resources are ready for use.
-The message shows the time remaining.
-The timer will update as it counts down to 0.
+When the Burst allocation is fully available, the spinning circle changes to a check mark.
+The message updates to show the time remaining for the extra compute capacity, and the timer updates as it counts down to 0.